Who we are:

 Compensation:

-This role is available to receive academic credit.
+This role is designed for a candidate to receive academic credit and will be unpaid.
 Vera will gladly assist in working with the school or program to make arrangements and meet requirements.

 How to apply: